katiejolly/blog/_posts/2019-04-25-data-driven-design.md

 immediately thought of libraries.
 I thought about how many directions I could go with a spread about public libraries and knew pretty quickly that that was the direction I was going to take.
-Some of my other ideas were street orinetations in different neighborhoods (and how things like highways would affect these patterns) and generating color schemes from different iconic views across the city.
+Some of my other ideas were street orientations in different neighborhoods (and how things like highways would affect these patterns) and generating color schemes from different iconic views across the city.
 Neither of those made me as excited, though.